 Soil can become compact over time as people walk over the grass.
 If you drive on it, park on it, or operate other heavy machinery on it, you’ll compress the soil even faster.
 Aeration loosens the soil and can also help keep it level, preventing low spots that may result from the pressure of compacted soil.

-If you have compacted soil, it’s especially important to use a core aerator instead of a spike aerator.
-A core aerator will pull small cones of soil from the ground, creating a good amount of space.
+If you have compacted soil, make sure you use a core aerator instead of a spike aerator.
+A core aerator will pull small cones of soil from the ground, creating wider air pockets.

 Lawn Thatch Buildup

 Lawn thatch is a layer of dead grass that settles right above the soil.
 A small thatch layer can help your soil retain nutrients.
 Ideally, the thatch layer should be no more than half an inch thick because too much thatch buildup can suffocate the lawn.
 Yearly aeration can prevent the thatch layer from becoming too thick.

 When and How to Aerate

 Some lawns only need to be aerated every few years.
 Others need it every year.
 How often you should aerate depends on the amount of foot traffic on your lawn, the clay content in your soil, and the thickness of your lawn’s thatch layer.
 Lawns with high foot traffic, high clay content, and/or a thick thatch layer should be aerated at least once a year.

 Usually, the best time to aerate is in the spring or fall before fertilizing and seeding.
 Aerating beforehand ensures that the seeds and fertilizer can penetrate into the soil instead of sitting on the surface.

 These are some signs that your lawn needs to be aerated:

 - Water pools in low areas of the lawn, indicating bad drainage.